jtart/react-universal-app/README.md

 ### Client

-To re-hydrate your React application on the client, uni exposes a `hydrateClient` function.
+To hydrate your React application on the client, uni exposes a `hydrateClient` function.
+Hydration will take data that was used on the server for the server-side render, and inject it as initial data into the client-side React application.

 #### `hydrateClient(routes, ?clientWrapper)`
-`hydrateClient` is a synchronous function that will re-hydrate your React application that was rendered on the server by `render`. `hydrateClient` is optional if you don't want to build a single-page application.
+`hydrateClient` is a synchronous function that will hydrate your React application that was rendered on the server by `render`. `hydrateClient` is optional if you don't want to build a single-page application.

 `hydrateClient` accepts the following arguments:
 - `routes` - an array of React Router routes
 - `?clientWrapper` - an optional HOC that wraps the client-side React application.
-See [wrappers](#wrappers) for more information
+See [plugging in libraries](#plugging-in-libraries) for more information on wrappers

 ```JavaScript
   // client.js